Mindfulness for Students: Techniques for Focus & Calm in 2024

 One of the biggest challenges I faced was finding the time to practice.
 Between school, homework, and extracurricular activities, my schedule was jam-packed.

-However, I eventually realized that even just a few minutes of mindfulness each day could make a big difference.
-So, I started incorporating mindfulness into my existing routines, like practicing mindful breathing while waiting for the bus or doing a body scan meditation before bed.
+I eventually realized that even just a few minutes of mindfulness each day could make a big difference.
+I started incorporating mindfulness into my existing routines.
+For example, I practiced mindful breathing while waiting for the bus.
+I also did a body scan meditation before bed.

 So, here are a few tips for overcoming challenges and cultivating a regular mindfulness practice: